hhvm/user-documentation/guides/hhvm/01-installation/02-linux.md

 # installs add-apt-repository
 sudo apt-get install software-properties-common

+# Key rotation is in progress as of November 2017; this is the old key:
+sudo apt-key adv --recv-keys --keyserver hkp://keyserver.ubuntu.com:80 0x5a16e7281be7a449
+# And this is the new key:
-sudo apt-key adv --recv-keys --keyserver hkp://keyserver.ubuntu.com:80 0x5a16e7281be7a449 sudo add-apt-repository "deb http://dl.hhvm.com/ubuntu $(lsb_release -sc) main" sudo apt-get update sudo apt-get install hhvm
+sudo apt-key adv --recv-keys --keyserver hkp://keyserver.ubuntu.com:80 0xB4112585D386EB94

+sudo add-apt-repository "deb http://dl.hhvm.com/ubuntu $(lsb_release -sc) main" sudo apt-get update sudo apt-get install hhvm